tsnl/CsgRenderer/README.md

 # Try It Out

-- Run the following snippet in your console:
+- After building, run the following snippet in your shell of choice to execute the `wololo_demo` executable generated in the root directory of this repository.
     ```
     $ ./wololo_demo
     ```